Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Introduction

+Given the severe limitations of the adiabatic quantum annealing and the near-term quantum devices, the development of quantum algorithms that obtain the low-energy states (i.e., high-quality solutions of COPs) within short operation time is crucial.
+Several ideas have been proposed toward this direction.
+One is to variationally optimize a schedule function to drive the system into the lower-energy state within a short amount of time (see Fig.~\ref{Fig:schematic} for an example of the schedule function $s^{(m)}(t)$ in this work).
+Examples include variationally scheduled quantum simulation for quantum annealers~\cite{matsuura2021variationally} and quantum approximate optimization algorithm (QAOA) for gate-based quantum devices~\cite{farhi2014quantum}.
+These methods can find a schedule function that leads to high-quality solutions within short operation time~\cite{zhou2020quantum, susa2021variational, cote2023diabatic, finvzgar2023designing}.

 Another idea is to employ post-processing techniques.
-When solving constrained combinatorial optimization problems (COPs) via quantum annealing, post-processing enhances the performance.
+When constrained COPs are considered, post-processing enhances the solution quality.
 The spin configurations for a constrained COP are divided into two solutions: feasible and infeasible solutions~\cite{lucas2014Ising, shirai2022multi}.
 Feasible solutions are those that satisfy the constraints.
 Post-processing refers to a transformation of infeasible solutions into feasible ones.
 Post-processing techniques have been applied to slot-placement problems and quadratic assignment problems~\cite{kuramata2021larger, fukada2021three}.